canwe/blog/_posts/2008-10-23-using-wordpress-custom-fields-to-control-ads-in-your-blog.md

 4. Save the changes.
-5. After this, when ever you want to insert ad in your blog post, just define a custom field `show_ad` and give it a value 'YES'.
+5. After this, when ever you want to insert ad in your blog post, just define a custom field `show_ad` and give it a value 'YES'Â.
 Your ad code will be inserted to this post alone.
 If you don't want to insert ad, just don't define any custom fields.
 So simple, isn't it?